wifi planning, Design and locate access points in a simulation.

 How to draw the facilities map (Wall Editor)

-It is important to identify the materials that make up the facilities in order to adjust the model to reality as reliably and realistically as possible.
+It is important to identify the materials that make up the facilities in order to adjust the model to reality and attenuation of materials as reliably and realistically as possible.
 This is achieved by drawing the walls that make up the area where the WiFi installation is going to be carried out and where the simulation is going to be carried out.